-The County of Riverside General Plan and Area Plans have been shaped by the RCIP Vision.
+The County of Riverside General Plan and Area Plans have been shaped by the Riverside County Integrated Project's (RCIP) Vision.
 Following is a summary of the Vision Statement that includes many of the salient points brought forth by the residents of the Harvest Valley/Winchester Area Plan as well as the rest of the County of Riverside.
-The RCIP Vision reflects the County of Riverside in the year 2020.
+The RCIP Vision reflects the County of Riverside in the year 2020 and beyond.
 So, fast forward yourself to 2020 and here is what it will be like.